 The letters from the supervisor and the promotion and tenure review committee are to evaluate the relative strengths and weaknesses of the candidate's performance.
 If the candidate reports to, or works closely with, more than one supervisor and more than one unit, letters from each supervisor and unit P&T committee should be included.
 These letters should comment on key points in the dossier and address all responsibilities identified in the position description, and provide a fair and balanced summary of all peer and external solicited evaluations.
 External evaluators should be identified only by a coded key when their comments are cited from these confidential letters.

 Report to the Candidate

-The unit supervisor is required to meet with the candidate to share the outcomes of the unit reviews prior to the dossier being forwarded to the next level for review.
-The candidate has one week after receiving all unit level reviews to add a written statement regarding these reviews, to be included in the dossier.
+The unit supervisor is required to confer with the candidate to share the outcomes of the unit reviews prior to the dossier being forwarded to the next level for review.
+The candidate will receive a copy of the complete dossier forwarded to the college, with the exception of material covered in the waiver of access.
+The candidate has one week after receiving all unit level reviews to add, if the candidate desires, a written statement regarding these reviews, to be included in the dossier.